Coleford, Gloucestershire: Churches

 The Anglican Holy Trinity Church near the centre of Coleford was built in 1831.
 It has services on Sunday and Wednesday.
 Coleford Baptist Church has a Sunday service, as does the town's Pentecostal Church.
 Both have Facebook pages.

 Today

 Coleford adapted more ably to the mine closures of the 1950s than its neighbour, Cinderford.
 Their prime location in the heart of the Forest make them popular with walkers and cyclists and the local council has made moves to encourage further visitors.
 The large factory in the town, originally called Carters, then Beechams, then GlaxoSmithKline, is now owned by the Japanese firm Suntory.
 It is the sole production facility for Ribena and Lucozade.
 One surviving building is the former goods shed for the defunct railway line to Monmouth.
 This now houses the Coleford GWR Museum.

-SPP Pumps Ltd, Britain's leading pump manufacturer also has its main UK manufacturing site at Coleford, where it employs over 300 people.
+SPP Pumps Ltd, Britain's leading pump manufacturer has its main UK manufacturing site at Coleford, where it employs over 300 people.
 It mainly caters to the industrial and offshore firefighting oil and gas markets, and to the UK municipal water market.

+Media

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip and the local relay transmitters.

+Local radio stations are BBC Radio Gloucestershire, Heart West, Greatest Hits Radio South West, and Dean Radio, a community based radio station.

+The town is served by the local newspaper, The Forester.